 Speakers were assigned to the Broadness categories mainly according to their pronunciation of six main vowels.
 These are the vowel sounds in the words “beat, boot, say, so, high, how”.

-The move away from the Cultivated type is probably related to shift in linguistic affiliation from a British external standard to an Australian internal standard of English.
-Throughout the second half or the 20th century, Australian English became increasingly accepted as the standard form of English used in this country.
+The move away from the Cultivated type is probably related to a shift in linguistic affiliation from a British external standard to an Australian internal standard of English.
+Throughout the second half of the 20th century, Australian English became increasingly accepted as the standard form of English used in this country.
 This acceptance was paralleled by Australian independence in a global marketplace.

 This Vowel Shift animation depicts general changes that have occurred in Australian English monophthongs over the past 200 years and suggests some future change.